Rolaman/word-of-wisdom-pos-golang/README.md

 - After Prof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes
 - Docker file should be provided both for the server and for the client that solves the POW challenge

+## Notes

+- Libraries like zerolog or zap can be used for nicer logging.
+Skipped because of testing task goals

 ## How to run

 Run server